-In January 2023, our Board established a Government Affairs Committee, which began as a separate standing committee of the Board on January 31, 2023.
-The principal responsibilities and duties of this committee are to (i) to provide oversight and guidance to management with respect to the company's government affairs strategy and initiatives, (ii) to ensure that the company's government affairs activity reflects an honest and open communication with government and community decision-makers, (iii) to inform the Board in a timely manner of significant government affairs activity.
-Additional information regarding the functions to be performed by the Government Affairs Committee is set forth in the Government Affairs Committee Charter.
+The Growth & Strategy Committee replaced the Government Affairs Committee.
+The principal responsibilities and duties of the Government Affairs Committee was to (i) to provide oversight and guidance to management with respect to the company's government affairs strategy and initiatives, (ii) to ensure that the company's government affairs activity reflects an honest and open communication with government and community decision-makers, (iii) to inform the Board in a timely manner of significant government affairs issues and proceedings that could have an effect on the company and (iv) to brief the Board at least quarterly regarding the company's performance of its government affairs activity.

-The Government Affairs Committee is currently comprised of Cedric L. Richmond (chair), Brendan S. Jones, Ritsaart J.M. van Montfrans and Mahidhar (Mahi) Reddy.
-The committee includes two management directors.
-Mr. Reddy will not be standing for reelection at this Annual Meeting.
+The Government Affairs Committee was comprised of Cedric L. Richmond (chair), Ritsaart J.M. van Montfrans and Brendan S. Jones.

-During 2023, the Government Affairs Committee met one time.
+During 2024, the Government Affairs Committee met one time.